 Name Age Position with our Company

 Roger James Hamilton 52 Chief Executive Officer and Chairman

 Michelle Clarke 48 Chief Marketing Officer and Director

 Suraj Naik 35 Chief Technology Officer and Director

-Jeremy Harris 50 Chief Financial Officer
+Erez Simha 59 Chief Financial Officer

+Bradley Joseph Warkins 55 Chief Operating Officer

+Ravinder Karwal 43 Chief Revenue Officer

 Sandra Morrell 53 Director

 Patrick Grove 45 Director

 Nic Lim 45 Director

 Anna Gong 46 Director

 Richard J. Berman 79 Director

 Roger James Hamilton has been our Chief Executive Officer and Chairman since 2015.
 He is also the founder and Chief Executive Officer of Entrepreneur Resorts Limited, a hospitality company and a subsidiary of Genius Group Ltd, since 2017, where he is responsible for the growth of the company's resorts and beach clubs and led the company through its initial public offering in 2017.
-Mr. Hamilton is also founder and Chairman of Entrepreneurs Institute and GeniusU Ltd, which are both companies within Genius Group.
+Mr. Hamilton is also founder and Chairman of Entrepreneurs Institute and Genius U Ltd, which are both companies within Genius Group.
 Mr. Hamilton is a New York Times bestselling author and entrepreneur who mentors other entrepreneurs to grow their enterprises and find their flow.
 He holds a B.A. from the University of Cambridge.
+We believe that Mr. Hamilton's experience in entrepreneurship, running and operating fast moving Edtech companies, and running foreign companies makes him well qualified to serve on our board of directors.

 Michelle Clarke has been our Chief Marketing Officer since 2017 and a Director since 2020.
 Ms. Clarke founded Talent Dynamics in Partnership with Roger James Hamilton in 2009.
 Talent Dynamics is an extension of Wealth Dynamics for large teams and corporates.
 It grew into over 20 countries with over 500 mentors, before integrating into Entrepreneurs Institute in 2015.
 Michelle is now the Chief Marketing Officer for GeniusU Ltd, where she mainly works with the top-level partners, to grow their businesses and communities on GeniusU.
+We believe that Ms. Clarke's experience in marketing and international partnerships makes her well qualified to serve on our board of directors.

 Suraj Naik has been our Chief Technology Officer since 2017 and Director since 2020.
 Prior to joining the Group, Mr. Naik created an online event ticketing and registration platform, which he later sold to Idea Wave Labs.
-After successfully launching Wealth Dynamics and Millionaire Master Plan, where he was responsible for executing a 4-month campaign to ensure placement of The Millionaire Master Plan book on the bestsellers lists of the New York Times, USA Today, Amazon and Barnes & Noble, Suraj led the launch of GeniusU.
-Mr. Naik holds an MBA from James Cook University and a bachelor's degree from Maharaja Sayajirao University.
+After successfully launching Wealth Dynamics and Millionaire Master Plan, where he was responsible for executing a 4-month campaign to ensure placement of The Millionaire Master Plan book on the bestsellers lists of the New York Times, USA Today, Amazon and Barnes & Noble, Suraj led the launch of Genius U. Mr. Naik holds an MBA from James Cook University and a bachelor's degree from Maharaja Sayajirao University.
+We believe that Mr. Naik's experience in digital data, global product launches and Edtech makes him well qualified to serve on our board of directors.